The Accountancy Licensing Library

 Firm Practice Privilege/Firm Registration Requirement

-• An individual who has been granted practice privileges under this section who performs, for any entity with its headquarters in this state, may only do so through a firm which has obtained a permit under statute section Minn.
-Stat. § 326A.05, attest services such as:
+• An individual who has been granted practice privileges under Minn.
+Stat. § 326A.14 who performs the following attest services as defined in Minn.
+Stat. § 326A.01(2), (1), (4), or (5), for any entity with its headquarters in Minnesota, may only do so through a firm which has obtained a permit under Minn.
+Stat. § 326A.05:

 • an audit or other engagement performed in accordance with the Statements on Auditing Standards (SAS);